Improving GAN Equilibrium by Raising Spatial Awareness: Experiments

 \subsection{Main Results}

 \textbf{Spatial Awareness is Raised in Generator}.
 As discussed in \cref{subsec:spatial-awareness-to-g}, we propose to encode spatial awareness into $G$.
 Here we provide the qualitative results in ~\cref{Fig:Cat_Spatial_Awareness} and ~\cref{Fig:FFHQ_Spatial_Awareness} to verify that $G$ indeed learns to focus on the regions specified by input heatmaps.
 Specifically, we keep the latent vector unchanged and move the spatial heatmaps.
 As we move the level $0$ heatmap of the sample (b) and (c) in ~\cref{Fig:Cat_Spatial_Awareness}, the cat bodies move under the guidance of heatmap movement (indicated by red arrows).
 We can observe the same phenomenon by watching each column of ~\cref{Fig:FFHQ_Spatial_Awareness}.
 Furthermore, as illustrated by each row of ~\cref{Fig:FFHQ_Spatial_Awareness}, the human images generated with the same heatmap will put faces on the same location.
 In addition, as desired by our hierarchical design, moving level $1$ and $2$ heatmaps would affect local structures.
 For example, in the sample (d) of ~\cref{Fig:Cat_Spatial_Awareness}, the change in level $1$ heatmap leads to a movement in cat eyes.
 As we slightly push the top two centers of level $2$ heatmap to the right, the cat ears subtly turn right while other parts, even the cat whiskers, remain unchanged.
 These verify the effect of our hierarchical spatial encoding.
 We also notice $G$ could adaptively modify the nearby texture and structure to give a reasonable image.
+Additionally, we visualize the generator intermediate features to investigate whether it has spatial awareness and the effect of our method, as shown in \textit{Supplementary Material}.
 Overall, the moved contents depict the spatial awareness of $G$, which shows a hierarchical style and matches our design target.

 \textbf{Equilibrium is Improved.} The quantitative results on the three datasets are provided in ~\cref{tab:main_results}.
 On all the datasets, the metric $\text{DI}$ shows a drop after encoding spatial awareness into $G$, and a further decrease with the help of $\mathcal{L}_{\textit{align}}$.
 For example, $\text{DI}$ reduces from $3.64$ to $3.12$ and finally $2.39$ on the LSUN Cat dataset.
 This observation verifies the hypothesis that the aforementioned information asymmetry is a source of GAN disequilibrium, and our proposed approach can mitigate the imbalance.